kolosovpetro/CodeFirstEntityFrameworkCore/README.md

   - https://www.learnentityframeworkcore.com/relationships/managing-one-to-many-relationships
   - https://www.learnentityframeworkcore.com/configuration/many-to-many-relationship-configuration

 - Create proper configurations of models, using Fluent API.
-Configuration should implement `IEntityTypeConfiguration<T>` from Entity Framework namespace
+Configuration should implement `IEntityTypeConfiguration<T>` interface from Entity Framework namespace
 - Create `BaseContext` inherrit it from `DbContext` in Entity Framework namespace, add related sets `BDSet<T>`, where `T` -- models.
 - Create `SqlServerContext`, inherrit it from `BaseContext` and override methods `OnConfiguring` and `OnModelCreating`.
 - Create `PostgreSqlContext`, inherrit it from `BaseContext` and override methods `OnConfiguring` and `OnModelCreating`.